 The symposium will be a time for presentation of papers and lively discussion of important issues facing the church today.
-This year’s program features nine papers on a variety of subjects.
-Three of the papers focus on specific areas of Jonathan Edwards’s theology: free will, effectual and ineffectual grace, and learning from the spirituality of Jonathan Edwards.
-The Commission plans to publish the papers in a book.
+This year’s program features eight papers on a variety of subjects.
+There will also be a panel discussion of evangelistic theory and practice in a post-Christian North America moderated by Jackson Watts featuring Dr. Mark Coppenger, Rev. Clint Morgan, Dr. Barry Raper, and Commission member Rev. Rodney Holloman.
+The Commission plans to print and bind the papers and make them available to conference attendees for $25.

 For more information on the symposium, contact Commission chairman Matt Pinson (email@example.com).